Liquor Licence Applications - Social Clubs

 Background

-The Licensing (Scotland) Act 2005 means clubs that have traditionally been registered with the Sheriff for the sale of alcohol (under Part VII of the 1976 Act) will now come under the remit of their local Licensing Board.
+The Licensing (Scotland) Act 2005 means clubs that had traditionally been registered with the Sheriff for the sale of alcohol (under Part VII of the 1976 Act) now come under the remit of their local Licensing Board.

-All clubs will require a premises licence, under the new Act if they wish to sell alcohol after 1st September 2009.
+All clubs will require a premises licence, under the 2005 Act if they wish to sell alcohol.

 What is a Club